Real-time application of Data Structures

-A queue is a data structure which uses FIFO order.
+A queue is a data structure that uses FIFO order.

 Some applications of a queue are:

-- Operating System uses queue for job scheduling.
+- Operating System uses queues for job scheduling.

-- To handle congestion in networking queue can be used.
+- To handle congestion in the networking queue can be used.

 - Data packets in communication are arranged in queue format.